 DR TIM EVANS / SCIENCE PHOTO LIBRARY DR TIM EVANS / SCIENCE PHOTO LIBRARY

 CD4 protein.
 Computer model of a molecule of the CD4 protein that plays a vital role in the immune system.
-Protein structural units are the cylinders (alpha helices) and the arrows (beta sheets).
+Protein structural units are the coloured balls, each colour for a different amino acid.
 The CD4 protein is found on the surface of white blood cells called T-helper cells.
 As a surface protein, CD4 binds to the surface proteins on other cells and pathogenic micro-organisms.
 This interaction helps the T-helper cells to recognise a threat and initiate an immune response.
 CD4 also binds to HIV (the human immunodeficiency virus) as part of the process by which HIV kills the T-helper cells and compromises the immune system.
 CD4 is a monomeric glycoprotein chain of around 450 amino acids.

 Model release not required.
 Property release not required.